CameronCox123/Role-Playing-Game/README.md

 Play-RPG imports the RPG-Class-Creation methods to allow for the use of the Enemy and Hero classes.
 It creates a few new methods to be used while running the game.
-Then starts it.
+Then starts playing.
 You can play the game through interacting with the terminal.

 # Modification